google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 2. Institutional Prestige

 Elite institutions often provide more generous stipends.
-For example, MIT and Stanford offer stipends exceeding $40,000 annually for certain programs.
+For example, MIT and Stanford offer stipends exceeding $40,000 annually for specific programs.

 3. Geographical Location